jlee1114/Stable-Interview/README.md

 1. Seasonal Trends:
    * There appears to be a cyclic pattern in the data, with fluctuations that might suggest seasonal trends.
 This could indicate higher usage in certain months, possibly influenced by weather conditions, holiday seasons, or other seasonal factors.
 2. Volatility:
    * The data shows significant volatility in daily kWh usage, with some days experiencing very high usage and others much lower.
-This variability might require careful management of charging infrastructure to ensure it can handle peak demands.
 3. Growth Over Time:
-   * There seems to be an upward trend in the latter part of the series, particularly noticeable starting around mid-2015.
+   * There seems to be an upward trend in the latter part of the series, particularly noticeable starting around early-2015.
 This could be indicative of an increase in the adoption of EVs, expansion of charging infrastructure, or both.
 4. Dips and Peaks:
    * Specific notable dips and peaks could be linked to external events.
 For instance, the sharp dips around early 2015 might warrant further investigation to understand underlying causes.